kiattikunc/OTSL/README.md

-Sampling Out-of-sample for Structure learning approach tuning (SOS) for tuning configurations of structure learning algorithms.
+Out-of-sample Tuning for Structure Learning (OTSL) for tuning configurations of structure learning algorithms.

-- run version 4 for SOS with resampling
+- run version 4 for OTSL with resampling
-- run version 4.1_CV for SOS with cross-validation
+- run version 4.1_CV for OTSL with cross-validation